-Men and boys are also the victims of the crimes of sexual assault, sexual abuse, and rape.
-In fact, in the U.S., over 10% of all victims are male.2
+Men and boys are victims of the crimes of sexual assault and abuse.

 Male survivors and others affected by sexual violence can receive free, confidential help through NOVA’s Sexual Assault Hotline, 24/7.
 Call 1.800.675.6900 to be connected to a counselor.

 There are various stereotypes and myths that impact male survivors’ ability to face their sexual assault.
 These include:

 - Men should be able to fight off attacks.